 Wine and Cider along the Southern Shores of Georgian Bay

 It’s fitting that a region known for its abundant orchards and apple production should also produce some of the finest ciders in the country.
-However, there’s also delicious perrys, jus, fruit wines and grape based wines to discover along the scenic shores of Georgian Bay.
+However, there are also delicious perrys, jus, fruit wines and grape-based wines to discover along the scenic shores of Georgian Bay.
 A perfect way to round out your outdoor adventure at Blue Mountain.

 Not only does this property produce exceptional small batch ciders, wine and fruit wines that exemplify the Grey County and Georgian Bay terroir, the setting is equally delightful.